sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/teachings/wheel-of-dhamma-abridged.md

 <div class="english">

-> That should not be pursued  ̓  by one who has gone forth
+> That should not be pursued <span class="breathmark">'</span> by one who has gone forth

 </div>

-Yo c'āyaṁ kāmesu kāma-sukh’allikānuyogo
+Yo c'āyaṁ kāmesu kāma-sukh'allikānuyogo

 <div class="english">